Why Touch Typing Is a Must-Have Skill in 2026

 Step 6: Test and Certify

-Take formal typing tests to establish baseline and track progress.
+Take formal typing tests to establish a baseline and track progress.
 Typing speed certification provides verifiable proof for employers.

 Common Mistakes Beginners Make (And How to Avoid Them)